micropython/micropython/docs/rp2/tutorial/pio.rst

 <delay_value> : the number of clock cycles to delay after execution of
                 any instruction.

-We also have directives which are listed as :-
+We also have directives which are listed as:

 * .wrap_target : specifies where the program execution will get continued from